Emergency Operations Plans/ Emergency Management Program

 U.S. Department of Health and Human Services.

-The Risk Identification and Site Criticality (RISC) Toolkit is an objective, data-driven all-hazards risk assessment that can be used by public and private organizations within the Healthcare and Public Health Sector to inform emergency preparedness planning, risk management activities, and resource investments.
-The RISC Toolkit provides owners/operators in the HPH Sector with nationally recognized standards-based evaluation criteria in an easy-to-follow, guided format.
-It can be utilized by a wide variety of HPH stakeholders including but not limited to hospitals, long-term care facilities, community health centers, health care coalitions, and public health agencies.
+The Risk Identification and Site Criticality (RISC) Toolkit is an objective, data-driven all-hazards risk assessment that can be used by public and private organizations within the Healthcare and Public Health Sector to inform emergency preparedness planning, risk management activities, and resource investments with a focus on security and infrastructure protection.
+The RISC Toolkit provides owners/operators in the HPH Sector with standards-based evaluation criteria.

 Memoranda of Understanding are considered one of the most common cooperative arrangements for healthcare facilities in disasters.
 This model template can be used by those facilities looking for a way to address resource sharing with neighboring facilities as part of their EOP.